-If you would like to build a plan more than one time, you are required to contact us and pay a reuse fee of $200 for every new home built using the plan, even if you’ve made modifications.
-Just send us an email or give us a call, and we’ll get you taken care of!
+One building license is included with the purchase of a Digital Plan Set.
+If you would like to build a plan more than once, you may add on additional licenses when you add the plan to your cart or contact us to pay a reuse fee.
+If you need anything else, just send us a message or give us a call, and we’ll get you taken care of!

 The copyright release allows you to legally make copies of the copyrighted house plan for you to use and provide to your builder, engineers, and subcontractors.
 It does not, however, give you permission to sell the original plans.

-All plans and illustrations on this website and in our plan books are the copyrighted property of Rocky Mountain Plan Co., LLC, and law strictly prohibits reproduction in whole or in part.
+All plans and illustrations on this website and in our plan books are the copyrighted property of Rocky Mountain Plan Company, LLC, and law strictly prohibits reproduction in whole or in part.

 Upon purchase of a construction set of plans and a license agreement, one home may be constructed, and the plans may not be resold or copied.

 Fines up to $250,000 per instance of each plan sold or of any copyright violated will be enforced and prosecuted.